florin-git/E-Farmers/payments_order_service/README.md

-## Requirements to add :
-> pip install --upgrade stripe

-> Sign up to the Stripe dashboard and get your test key (public and secret)
+## Keep in mind

+Pay attention to the usage of this microservice, because to monitor the stripe payments we inserted our public and secret key available after the registration on [stripe](https://stripe.com/it) .

 ## Usage
 - Install dependencies: `/path_to_E-Farmers/payments_order_service$ pip install -r requirements.txt`